tiangolo/issue-manager/README.md

 That won't be visible in the comment, but it will still be there and this action will be able to read it.

-Then, this action, by running every night (or however you configured it) will, for each of the open issues:
+Then, this action, by running every night (or however you configure it) will, for each of the open issues:

 * Check if the *last comment* has a keyword like that (configurable).
-    * It's important that it checks the last comment, that way, if the original issue creator or someone else wrote some extra comments (giving extra data, clarifying information, etc), it won't close it prematurely.
+    * It's important that it checks the last comment, that way if the original issue creator or someone else wrote some extra comments (giving extra data, clarifying information, etc), it won't close it prematurely.
 * Check if the keyword mark in that last comment was added by the repo owner or an authorized user (configurable).
 * Check if the current date is more than the configured *delay* to wait for the user to reply back or close the issue (configurable).
 * Then, if all that matches, it will add a comment with a message (configurable).